Business electricity prices

 Data source: The information above is based upon the latest published wholesale electricity rates published on the ICE exchange and average non-commodity costs measured using AquaSwitch quoting data.

-Here is a graph with current commercial electricity rates per kWh and how they’ve changed over the last eighteen months.
+Here is a graph with current commercial electricity rates per kWh and how they’ve changed during 2024.
 Our experts update this graph weekly based on the latest wholesale electricity prices.

 Source: Wholesale electricity rates on the National Grid published by the ICE exchange.